localstack/localstack.github.io/content/blog/2022-04-22-localstack-40k-stars-88m-pulls-and-an-engaged-community/index.md

 In the past few months, we worked on a number of new enhancements:

-- Improved performance & startup time (From 10s to 1s)
+- Improved performance & startup time (From 10 seconds to 1 second).
 - New plugin system, enhanced request routing.
-- Multi-arch build (incl.
-ARM64 / Apple M1).
+- Multi-arch build (including ARM64 / Apple M1).
 - Advanced persistence support.
 - Refurbished Web user interface & Desktop Application.